 Individuals have also been wrongfully arrested for having objects in their possession that a law enforcement official mistakenly determined was drug paraphernalia.
 If you have been arrested for possession of drug paraphernalia, your drug defense attorney may be able to successfully argue that you did not intend on using the object for narcotics related activities, which could lead to a dismissal of your case.

 Huntsville Possession of Drug Paraphernalia Lawyer

 The team of defense lawyers at Law Offices Of Segal & Segal can strategically defend you against your possession of drug paraphernalia charges.
 Segal & Segal believe in having their clients actively involved in every step of the process to ensure that their defense strategy is specially catered to achieve their desires.

 If you have been charged with possession of drug paraphernalia in Huntsville, Madison, Harvest, Gurley, Decatur, Trinity, Athens, Ardmore, Albertville, Grant, or the surrounding areas, call (256) 533-4529.
 Set up your free consultation and let Andrew Segal and his dedicated group of legal professionals minimize your stress and defend your future.

 Information on Drug Paraphernalia Charges in Alabama

-According to Alabama Code § 13A-12-260 it is illegal for an individual to possess, sell, or deliver drug paraphernalia, knowing that it will be used or intending on using it in conjunction with controlled substances.
-By definition, drug paraphernalia is any equipment, products, or materials that are used or designed to be used for planting, growing, manufacturing, processing, packaging, storing, injecting, smoking, or producing, controlled substances.
+According to Alabama Code § 13A-12-260, it is illegal for an individual to possess, sell, or deliver drug paraphernalia, knowing that it will be used or intending to use it in conjunction with controlled substances.
+By definition, drug paraphernalia is any equipment, products, or materials used or designed for planting, growing, manufacturing, processing, packaging, storing, injecting, smoking, or producing controlled substances.